 It is important to remember that while traveling to another country, you are always subject to that country's laws and regulations.

 If you are an American visiting Canada and you would like additional information on matters concerning your travels north, you can contact the Canadian Embassy in Washington:

 Embassy of Canada to the United States 501 Pennsylvania Ave.
 NW Washington, DC 20001 Telephone (general inquiries): 202-682-1740

 Canadian consulate offices can also be found in the cities of Atlanta, Boston, Chicago, Dallas, Denver, Detroit, Honolulu, Los Angeles, Miami, Minneapolis, New York, San Francisco and Seattle.

-Currently, visitors from the USA do not require an entry visa for stays of six months or less However, American parents or grandparents of Canadian citizens or permanent residents are eligible to benefit from the Parent and Grandparent Super Visa provisions.
-US citizens who wish to visit Canada for up to two years without the need to renew their authorized stay should consider applying for an extended authorized stay by proving that the requirements for the Super Visa are met.
+Currently, visitors from the USA do not require an entry visa for stays of six months or less.
+However, USA parents or grandparents of Canadian citizens or permanent residents are eligible to benefit from the Parent and Grandparent Super Visa provisions.
+USA citizens who wish to visit Canada for up to two years without having to renew their authorized stay should consider applying for an extended authorized stay by proving that the requirements for the Super Visa are met.
 For more information, see the Super Visa.